 Steamed Mussels in Ale and Madeira Wine

-Mussels have been consumed by humans since almost the beginning of time.
-In excavation sites from 20,000 bc there is evidence that people ate fresh water mussels, river crabs, as well as acorns, other nuts and plants.
-Today, almost every country and culture that touches the water seems to have their own tradition with this food, especially in the European countries of Belgium, France, the Netherlands, and Spain.
-There are 20 different species of the hard shell seafood that makes up the over 2.9 million tons of mussel in annual world production (natural and cultivated).
-When I think of this seafood item I always think about Belgium where moules-frites (mussels and fries) are so popular they are considered a national dish.
-The mussels are often steamed and bathed in herbs, white wine, butter and served in large covered bowls along with twice fried French fries (chips/frites) and a cold beer.
+Humans have consumed mussels since almost the beginning of time.
+In excavation sites from 20,000 bc, there is evidence that people ate freshwater mussels, river crabs, acorns, other nuts, and plants.
+Today, almost every country and culture that touches the water seems to have its tradition with this food, especially in the European countries of Belgium, France, the Netherlands, and Spain.
+Twenty different species of hard shell seafood make up over 2.9 million tons of mussel in annual world production (natural and cultivated).
+When I think of this seafood item, I always think about Belgium, where moules-frites (mussels and fries) are so popular they are considered a national dish.
+The mussels are often steamed and bathed in herbs, white wine, and butter and served in large covered bowls along with twice-fried French fries (chips/frites) and a cold beer.
 Doesn't that sound delicious?!

-The native people of North America ate the seafood in such abundance there are massive middens (ancient trash heaps) that are made up almost entirely of shells from mussels and oysters.
-The middens hold clues not only to ancient cultural practices, but also to historic environmental and climatic conditions.
-At one point, freshwater mussels were eaten extensively however we now consider that version undesirable.
-When the hungry passengers of the Mayflower arrived in the new world within Provincetown Harbor, at the outmost point of Cape Cod, It was said that when the passengers finally started to venture off the ship onto the land some of the pilgrims found mussels.
-Overwhelmed by their new surrounding, some of the pilgrims ate the mussels raw and became ill.
+The native people of North America ate seafood in abundance.
+There are massive middens (ancient trash heaps) made up almost entirely of shells from mussels and oysters.
+The middens hold clues not only to ancient cultural practices but also to historical environmental and climatic conditions.
+At one point, freshwater mussels were eaten extensively; however, we now consider that version undesirable.
+When the hungry passengers of the Mayflower arrived in the new world within Provincetown Harbor, at the outmost point of Cape Cod, It was said that when the passengers finally started to venture off the ship onto the land, some of the pilgrims found mussels.
+Overwhelmed by their new surroundings, some pilgrims ate raw mussels and became ill.
 Unlike other seafood, mussels are not so delicious raw or barely cooked.

-In early medieval times, mussels were considered low class and not consumed by high society however towards the end of the era mussels were often included in the grand buffets in court when the event took place on fish days.
-During Elizabeth of Austria's 1571 ceremonial entry into Paris, mussels were served among the seafood selections which also included crabs, salmon, lobster.
+In early medieval times, mussels were considered low class and not consumed by high society; however, towards the end of the era, mussels were often included in the grand buffets in court when the event took place on fish days.
+During Elizabeth of Austria's 1571 ceremonial entry into Paris, mussels were served among the seafood selections, including crabs, salmon, and lobster.

 Today in Europe;